humanitycodes/codelab/backend/env/README.md

 ### `CODELAB_DB_USERNAME`

-The usernamed used to authenticate against the application's database server.
+The username used to authenticate against the application's database server.
 The default database username is `codelab_app`.

 See alo `DATABASE_URL`.